silsgs/ClockTransitions/README.md

 Run the following commands at the same directory where the file *simpre.ene* and *simpre.out* are.

 (Optional) Plot your **SIMPRE**'s results.
-Running the following command will open a plot with the data contained in *simpre.ene* in interactive mode:
+Running the following command will open an interactive plot with the data contained in *simpre.ene*:

 ``` python plotter.py  ```